markwkjr/markwkjr.github.io/_posts/2025-06-09-File-Backups.md

 ---
 layout: post
-title: File backup solution with file container.
-Efficent for network transfers and file corruption restoration.
-Testable.
+title: Splittable file container backup solution
+summary: Backup process utilizing a splittable file container that is more efficent for network transfers and file corruption restoration.
+In addition to being testable.
 ---

 # Catalyst